Mathematics

 We have mastery approach

-Here at SASM, we have been adopting a mastery approach to the teaching of mathematics since September 2017.
-This has included supporting 5 schools, running half-termly 'Teacher Research Groups' (TRGs) at SASM and also providing termly bespoke visiting school support.
+Here at SASM, we have been adopting a mastery approach to the teaching of mathematics for nearly a decade.
+This has included supporting other schools as well as participating in and running 'Teacher Research Groups' (TRGs) .

 What does maths mastery look like our lessons?